flutter-tizen/plugins/packages/connectivity_plus/example/README.md

-# connectiviy_example
+# connectiviy_plus_example

-Demonstrates how to use the connectiviy_tizen plugin.
+Demonstrates how to use the connectiviy_plus_tizen plugin.

 ## Getting Started